Student Accessibility Services (SAS)

-If you have a disability, SAS offers a wide variety of services to support your needs and enhance your educational experience at Sierra College.
-From priority registration and vocational counseling to student education plans and evaluating learning disabilities, SAS has everything you’ll need!
+If you have a disability, Student Accessibility Services (SAS) offers a wide variety of services to support your needs and enhance your educational experience at Sierra College.
+From priority registration and vocational counseling to student education plans and evaluating learning disabilities, SAS has everything you’ll need.

 SAS is dedicated to providing the following services to eligible students:

-- Individualized academic, disability, and vocational counseling & advocacy
+- Individualized academic, disability, and vocational counseling and advocacy

 - Priority registration

 - Academic accommodations/adjustments and support services

 - Liaison with and referral to campus and community services